 Detecting Manifest Huntington's Disease Using Vocal Data (2023-08)Clinical research validates acoustic and linguistic voice analysis as a reliable indicator of Huntington's disease progression.

-Study Confirms Voice Biomarkers Accurately Detect Mild Cognitive Impairment — The Lancet Regional Health (2025-06) · Japan's National Cerebral and Cardiovascular Center (NCVC)Peer-reviewed research demonstrates that spontaneous conversational speech contains detectable biomarkers for Mild Cognitive Impairment — enabling screening without scripted prompts or clinical interviews.
+Developing and testing AI-based voice biomarker models to detect cognitive impairment among community dwelling adults: a cross-sectional study in Japan — The Lancet Regional Health — Western Pacific (2025-06) · Japan's National Cerebral and Cardiovascular Center (NCVC)Peer-reviewed research demonstrates that spontaneous conversational speech contains detectable biomarkers for Mild Cognitive Impairment — enabling screening without scripted prompts or clinical interviews.

 Detecting Mild Cognitive Impairment using Vocal Biomarkers from Spontaneous Speech (2024-09)Clinical research establishes voice analysis as a validated approach to early MCI detection — addressing a condition missed by primary care physicians in 92% of cases.